jorgeAML/coderdojoguatemala/README.md

 ## Installing Coder dojo Guatemala
-this is the development mode for this project, we are using Express and node.js so recommend to install Node enviroment first and then your express application, we gonna explain in the next section how for those that are working for the first time in node environment.
+this is the development mode for this project, we are using Express and node.js, We recommend to install Node enviroment first and then your express application, we gonna explain in the next section how for those that are working for the first time in node environment.

 ## Installing node
 You need the nodejs environment in your system, because we are using express and the server was built it with nodes, so sit tight if you want to install it in your computer: